 Can adults learn as much as children from this book?

-As with all my books for children, Where Do Deacons Come From? is written keeping in mind the parents or teachers that may be sharing the book with young people.
+As with all my books for children, Where Do Deacons Come From? is written keeping in mind the parents or teachers who may be sharing the book with young people.
 I, myself, learned new things about the diaconate, as I did with each book in this vocations series.

-So, what do you want everyone to know about the diaconate?
+What do you want everyone to know about the diaconate?

 My hope is that readers of all ages will come away with a greater appreciation for the important role that deacons play in the Church.
 Deacons have a long list of responsibilities, including assisting at Mass, proclaiming the Gospel, preaching homilies, performing baptisms, presiding at marriages and funerals, visiting the sick, serving the poor, doing sacramental preparation and much more.
 And most deacons do this while balancing a family and full-time work.